unswexplains/unswexplains.github.io/b0bf756bb3cd/content.md

 Female  147.33 153.23 155.65 160.07  183.17
 ```

-The five number summary is a commonly used statistical description of a set of values.
+The five number summary of a variable is a commonly used statistical description of its values.
 It includes the minimum value, the first quartile value (Q1) (the value below which 25% of the values lie), the median value (the middle value, or the value below which 50% of the values lie), the third quartile value (Q3) (the value below which 75% of the values lie), and the maximum value.

 From these five number summaries we can see that the fastest man was faster than the fastest woman, that some men were slower than some women, and so on.
-But it takes of bit of time and mental effort to process them, and it's still hard to get a sense of how the times are distributed.
+But it takes a bit of time and mental effort to process them, and it's still hard to get a sense of how the times are distributed.

 # Two visualisations